-With the objective of improving water governance in the rural sector of Ecuador, SIWI’s WASH governance experts were invited by UNICEF to facilitate a WASH bottleneck analysis in Puembo, a rural parish of the Metropolitan District of Quito, Ecuador.
-The aim of the WASH Bottleneck Analysis Tool (WASH BAT) is to elevate the efficiency of WASH sector resources to achieve more sustainable and equitable outcomes.
-This is achieved through facilitating dialogues between stakeholders leading to offering practical proposals to remove barriers and increase sector development.
+With the objective of improving water governance in the rural sector of Ecuador, WASH governance experts were invited by UNICEF to facilitate a WASH bottleneck analysis in Puembo, a rural parish of the Metropolitan District of Quito.
+The aim of the WASHBAT is to elevate the efficiency of WASH sector resources to achieve more sustainable and equitable outcomes.
+This is achieved through facilitating dialogue between stakeholders leading to offering practical proposals to remove barriers and increase sector development.

 In Ecuador, the provision of water and sanitation services is well defined and regulated by a set of laws and regulations, these are well integrated into the National Strategy for Potable Water and Sanitation – ENAS, of June 2016.
 Pillar II of the strategy establishes “Quality assurance and sustainability of water and sanitation services”.
 However, the WASH sector faces financing challenges, as the investment required to reach SDG 6.1 and 6.2 amounts to 9,834 USDMM, as well as institutional strengthening of governing and regulatory bodies, WASH education in schools, wastewater treatment, strengthening of community service provision and adaptation of the current legal framework.